Residency Requirements & Legal Guide in Jamaica

 Consumer Protection

-- ✓7-day cooling-off for certain contracts
+- ✓7-day cooling-off for some purchases (unverified)

-- ✓Product safety standards enforced
+- ✓Product safety standards enforced variably

 Bureaucracy & Administrative Efficiency